Exact solutions for a coherent phenomenon of condensation in conservative Hamiltonian systems: Discussion and conclusions

-{\em Discussion and conclusions - } In this work, we uncovered a phenomenon of condensation in conservative Hamiltonian systems distinct from the one observed in strongly non-equilibrium regimes.
-To do that, we employed a fully analytic approach, obtaining {\em exact explicit solutions} that describe the dynamical formation of condensates in finite time in an infinite-dimensional Hamiltonian system.
-This is a remarkable aspect since the vast majority of the literature on the problem is based on numerical methods, whereas our solutions constitute explicit formulas describing the whole process.
-With these formulas, we found features fundamentally different from the condensation observed in turbulent scenarios, being the most remarkable one the coherent evolution of our system.
-We also found common features with turbulent scenarios, such as a dual-cascade behavior that transferred the conserved quantities towards the opposite parts of the spectrum, or the excitation of arbitrarily high modes in finite time.
-The latter is the first confirmation of such a phenomenon in the class of Hamiltonian systems (\ref{eq:Resonant_Equation}).
+In this work, we have uncovered a novel form of condensation in conservative Hamiltonian systems.
+Our fully analytic description of the process reveals features fundamentally different from the condensation observed in turbulent scenarios, being the most remarkable the evolution through {\em highly coherent states}.
+However, it shares common features with those scenarios as well, such as a dual-cascade behavior that transfers the conserved quantities towards the opposite parts of the spectrum, or the excitation of arbitrarily high modes in finite time.

-From a broader perspective, our result holds great potential for uncovering new forms of condensation in nonlinear waves, both theoretically and experimentally.
-We have established the precedent that a coherent phenomenon of condensation exists in a class of Hamiltonian systems connected to nonlinear wave models from diverse fields of physics \cite{BBCE1,BBCE2,BMP,GGT,GHT,BEM1,CEM,CEL,BMR,CEV1,CEV2,BEF,CF,DR,MBox}, spanning from nonlinear optics or cold atoms to general relativity.
-Consequently, we anticipate the presence of this phenomenon in some of these fields.
-Our explicit solutions will be of great value in that search since they show how condensation happens and serve for code verification and quality checks in numerical experiments.
-From an experimental viewpoint, we believe that nonlinear optics is a promising ground to initiate the search for coherent condensation processes like ours.
-Hamiltonian systems similar to ours naturally arise in that field \cite{BBCE2,BEM2}, and it already counts with the necessary technology for the observation of wave condensation in kinetic regimes \cite{Condensation_2012,Condensation_2020}.
+From a broader perspective, this paper sets the precedent that a novel form of condensation exists in a class of Hamiltonian equations associated with weakly nonlinear waves.
+Consequently, our result holds great potential for the observation of this coherent form of condensation in those scenarios, both theoretically and experimentally.
+The explicit solutions uncovered in this work will be valuable allies in that research, as they provide a full description of the development of the phenomenon and serve for benchmarking in numerical simulations.
+From an experimental viewpoint, we believe that nonlinear optics is a promising ground to initiate the search for coherent condensation.
+Hamiltonian systems similar to ours naturally arise in that field \cite{BBCE2,BEM2}, and it already has the necessary technology for the observation of wave condensation in kinetic regimes \cite{Condensation_2012,Condensation_2020}.